timescale/docs/_partials/_cookbook-iot.md

 #### JOIN LATERAL

 An alternative to [SELECT DISTINCT ON][select-distinct-on] is to use a `JOIN LATERAL`.
-By selecting your entire sensor list from the sensors table, rather than pulling the IDs out using `SELECT DISTINCT`, `JOIN LATERAL` can offer some improvements in performance:
+By selecting your entire sensor list from the sensors table rather than pulling the IDs out using `SELECT DISTINCT`, `JOIN LATERAL` can offer some improvements in performance:

 ```sql